-Including different voices is also an effective way to break up a conversation between two people that is becoming a “ping-pong” match in which nobody else gets a word.
+Including different voices is also an effective way to break up a conversation between two people that is becoming a “ping-pong” match in which your other team members don’t get a word in.
 Try checking with the group “So we heard Albert and Barbara, I wonder if there is anyone else who’d like to add something on this subject?”

 Conversations can get stuck into the fine points of agreeing on a strategy or way forward, and sometimes conflicts emerge as to how, exactly, we are going to get things done.
 Bringing the team back to the “why”, to your vision, purpose and values, might help get things unstuck.

-The recommendation to refer back to purpose, values and/or vision implies that you have already worked on them.
+The recommendation to refer back to both the purpose of the meeting and your overall purpose as a team.
+Values and/or vision implies that you have already worked on them.
 If you haven’t, here is a canvas that can help you start that process.

 Once you have a direction to refer to, it’s a good idea to have it present and visible in the room, e.g. in a poster or at the top of your shared minutes.
 In this method used at the Airbus Leadership University, the organization’s best interest is invited to attend the meeting, in the form of an empty chair, as a reminder of the team’s purpose.